• All Recipes

 This method will also work with boiled or a whole roasted chicken that you have prepared at home.

 We use rotisserie chicken is so many different recipes.
-Some of our favorite ways to use it are as a tasty add-in for easy meals like pasta recipes like our fettuccine alfredo, or in salads like our Copycat Panera Greek Salad.
+Some of our favorite ways to use it are as a tasty add-in for easy meals like pasta fagioli or fettuccine alfredo, or in salads like our Copycat Panera Greek Salad.
 It's also what we use in our Classic Chicken Salad Recipe.

 Cut up rotisserie chicken on a cutting board with knife.